Skoda Superb hybrid reliability & safety rating

 However, an 86% score for both adult and child protection is very good, while standard autonomous emergency braking helped it to a score of 75% in the safety assist category.
 While the iV hasn’t been scored specifically, you can rest assured that all the technology that makes the standard car safe is also applicable to this hybrid model.

 Skoda Superb iV reliability & problems

-While the plug-in hybrid version of the Skoda Superb is too new to have featured in the 2020 Driver Power owner satisfaction survey, the standard petrol and diesel models did exceptionally well – finishing 10th in the latest rundown of the top 75 new cars.
+While the plug-in hybrid version of the Skoda Superb was too new to feature in the 2020 Driver Power owner satisfaction survey, the standard petrol and diesel models did exceptionally well – finishing 10th in the latest rundown of the top 75 new cars.

 Owners praised the Superb’s practicality and space, as well as its build quality, interior and comfort.
 It didn’t do so well for ride and handling (remember, the Superb is no sports car) nor for safety features – although the latest models come well equipped in this area, as you’ll see below.

 The Skoda Superb comes loaded with safety kit, including autonomous emergency braking, seven airbags, adaptive cruise control and even a driver drowsiness sensor.
 Some key bits of kit will cost you extra, however.
 This includes lane-keeping assistance with blind-spot monitoring and traffic-sign recognition.